glider4/computepac/README.md

 - Lorenz Attractor dynamical system

 To run this module, you need a system of 3 dynamical ODE's.
 This module does *not* use SymPy, so make sure to verify that you've typed in the equations correctly.
-Input the 3 functions as f1, f2, and f3, and then call `abm_comp` for a 3D plot of the solution.
+Input the 3 functions as f1, f2, and f3, and then instantiate the class `ABM` as shown below.
+To 3D plot. use ABM.plot3d().
+To get numerical answers, use ABM.adams().

 This is the Rossler Attractor: